trombastic/MuehleAtHome/README.md

-# MuehleAtHome
+# Mühle@home

-a client for the old Miele API to communicate localy with the Device
+A client for the old Miele API to communicate locally (i.e. without using any cloud services) with a Miele@home device.